cloudnative-pg/cloudnative-pg/docs/src/backup.md

 !!!
 Warning
-    Beware of setting the target to primary when performing a cold backup strategy on volume snapshots, as this will shut down the primary for the time needed to take the snapshot, impacting write operations.
+    Beware of setting the target to primary when performing a cold backup with volume snapshots, as this will shut down the primary for the time needed to take the snapshot, impacting write operations.
+    This also applies to taking a cold backup in a single-instance cluster, even if you did not explicitly set the primary as the target.

 When the backup target is set to `prefer-standby`, such policy will ensure backups are run on the most up-to-date available secondary instance, or if no